nodeshift/nodejs-reference-architecture/docs/operations/logging.md

 }
 ```

-3. Define an express middleware layer to be loaded before authentication
+2. Define an express middleware layer to be loaded before authentication
-   middleware that binds the cls-hooked context to the request,
+   middleware that binds the asyncLocalStorage to the REST request,
    and adds in the trace-id.

 ```
-import { getOrCreateNamespace } from './cls_hooked';
 import { v4 as uuid } from 'uuid';
 import { RequestHandler, Request, Response, NextFunction } from 'express';
-const session = getOrCreateNamespace('logging');
 const traceabilityMiddleware: RequestHandler = session.bind(
     async (req: Request, res: Response, next: NextFunction) => {
-      if (req instanceof EventEmitter) {
-        session.bindEmitter(req);
-      }
-      if (res instanceof EventEmitter) {
-        session.bindEmitter(res);
-      }

       const passedTraceId = req.get('X-Trace-Id');
       const traceId = passedTraceId ? passedTraceId : uuid();

-      // Since the context is forked, it may contain stale values
-      // needing an explicit reset
-      session.set('OID', undefined);
-      session.set('UID', undefined);
-      session.set('TraceId', traceId);
+      const als = new Map(['TraceId', traceId]);
       // Always return the trace-id as header so we can debug/trace calls
       // that don't return an error but didn't work right res.set('X-Trace-Id', traceId);

       // By invoking next in here, the cls_hooked context remains
-      // active for the following express middlware layers to access return next();
+      // active for the following express middlware layers to access asyncLocalStorage.enterWith(als);
+      return next();
     },
     session.createContext()
   );
 ```

-4. Update your authentication express middleware layer to write the OID and UID
+3. Update your authentication express middleware layer to write the OID and UID
-   into the cls-hooked session, example from a JWT-token based authentication scheme:
+   into the asyncLocalStorage, example from a JWT-token based authentication scheme:

 ```
 const session = getOrCreateNamespace('logging');